top of page

 Week 1: every other day - MLD only

-What to expect during a session?
+What to expect during the first post-surgical session?

 How can I prepare for a session?